 When writing, “as needed”, what you are saying is, you, the janitorial contractor, will be servicing a specific part of the facility as many times as it needs to be cleaned with no cap.
 This means that you could use a huge amount of time and resources cleaning one room that was never factored into your time and labor costs.
 Always give a definite number of service times per year (or however long your contract extends) within the proposal itself.
 You may also state how much additional cleaning services will cost, if the prospect feels they may need services that extend the number you’ve quoted.

 2. Don’t Focus Too Hard On Your Supplies

 This may seem silly but a lot of commercial cleaners get hung up on what they are going to bring with them, the chemicals they use, etc. While that may be interesting to people like us who work in the industry, your prospect is more interested in what makes you stand out and it’s not your supplies.
 Highlight your efficiency, your excellent past jobs, and your personality in the proposal instead.

-This is where using a platform like Route can add to your bid.
+This is where using a janitorial bidding software like Route can add to your quote.
 By importing photos automatically in the Proposal Generator, you can show your prospect your work in real time, show them the before-and-after, or introduce them to your experienced team with the click of a button.
 Using the features already built into Route’s intuitive design will give you a one-of-a-kind proposal that will make your janitorial cleaning company memorable against the competition.